phaseloop/R36S-console-clone---GA36-MB-V1.0-20250730/README.md

 Console runs custom build of EmuElec 4.7 modified for A33 CPU so it's not like even public EmuElec build will work (I tried).

 Partition schema is weird because that was the thing back them with ancient uboot.
-I similar partition schema target was/is used with Bananapi BPI-M2M also running on Allwinner A33.
+I thuink similar partition schema target was/is used with Bananapi BPI-M2M also running on Allwinner A33.

+TL;DR - Image and backup whole SD card because there is no current way to reflash it with any image or release that will work.
+Once your original SD card is gone - device is trash.

 ## Sunxi-kernel